Vauxhall Motors: 1990s

-2000 to 2010
+2000s

 In 2000, Vauxhall entered the sports car market with the Lotus-based VX220 roadster.
 It re-entered the coupé market with the Astra Coupé.
 The new Agila city car and a second-generation Corsa supermini also went on sale.
 On 12 December 2000, Vauxhall announced that car production at its Luton plant would cease in 2002, with the final vehicle being made in March 2002 following the end of production of the Vectra B and production of its replacement moving to Ellesmere Port alongside the Astra.
 Manufacture of vans (sold under the Vauxhall, Opel, Renault, and Nissan badges throughout Europe) continued at the IBC Vehicles plant in Luton.
 On 17 May 2006, Vauxhall announced the loss of 900 jobs from Ellesmere Port's 3,000 staff, part of significant worldwide staff reductions by GM.

 In 2002, the all-new Vectra went on sale, alongside a large hatchback badged as the Signum, which arrived the following year.
 The year 2002 was one of the best ever for Vauxhall sales in the UK.
 The Corsa was Britain's second-most popular new car, and gave the marque top spot in the British supermini car sales charts for the first time.
 The Astra was Britain's third-best selling car that year, while the Vectra and the Zafira (a compact MPV launched in 1999) were just outside the top 10.
 The second-generation Vectra was launched in 2002 and was further improved over earlier Vectras, but was still hardly a class-leader, and now had to be content with lower sales due to a fall in popularity of D-sector cars, although a facelift in 2005 sparked a rise in sales.

 In 2003, Vauxhall Omega production ended after nine years, with no direct replacement, while the Meriva mini-MPV was launched.
 Perhaps the most important Vauxhall product of the 2000s so far is the fifth-generation Astra, launched in early 2004, and praised by the motoring press for its dramatic styling.
 It was an instant hit with buyers, and was the nation's second-best selling car in 2005 and 2006, giving the Ford Focus its strongest competitor yet.
 Many police forces across the United Kingdom adopted the Astra as the standard patrol vehicle (panda car).
 Also in 2004, production of the Frontera ended after 13 years, with no direct replacement.